-Camping with a baby is an unbelievably rewarding experience (if you’re a nature lover at least), being out in the woods with a tiny person and watching them experience the world around them in a very tangible way.
+Camping with a baby is an unbelievably rewarding experience (if you’re a nature lover at least).
+Just imagine being out in the woods with your baby and watching them experience the world around them in a very tangible way.
 It can bring tears to your eyes.

 You know what else can bring tears to your eyes?
 Getting only 4 hours of sleep because it’s a full moon out and you might as well have a 60 watt bulb plugged in above your baby’s camping bed.
 Or trying to cook a gourmet meal over an open flame while your “new to camping” toddler is teetering dangerously close.